• Skip to primary navigation

 Red Pepper Pesto Pasta

-Red Pepper Pesto Pasta is a flavorful, vibrant dish featuring al dente tossed in homemade red pepper pesto.
+Red Pepper Pesto Pasta is a flavorful, vibrant dish featuring al dente pasta tossed in homemade red pepper pesto.
 This restaurant-quality recipe comes together in only 20 minutes and is the perfect meal for a weeknight dinner or entertaining!

 Prep Time8 minutes mins